OthersideAI/self-operating-computer/README.md

 brew install portaudio
 ```

-Now you should be ready to run in voice mode with the following command:
+Now you should be ready to run in voice mode with the `-v` flag:
 ```
 soc run -v
 ```